CloudLabsAI-Azure/Migrating-DB-from-Single-Server-To-Flexible-Postgres/01-Getting-started-V2.md

-# Getting Started with Your Migrating DB from Single Server To Flexible Postgres Workshop
+# Getting Started with Your Migrating DB from Single Server To Flexible Postgres SQL server Workshop

-Welcome to your Migrating DB from Single Server To Flexible Postgres workshop!
+Welcome to your Migrating DB from Single Server To Flexible Postgres SQL server workshop!
 We've prepared a seamless environment for you to explore and learn about migrating databases from Azure Database for PostgreSQL Single server to Flexible server.
 Let's begin by making the most of this experience:

 ## Accessing Your Lab Environment